adetokunbo/challengehub.app/_posts/en/2020-07-10-announcing-challenge-universe.md

 lang: en
 ---

-Starting today, ChallengeHub users can search through challenges published by all teachers using the new _Challenge Universe_ in the teacher dashboard.
+Starting today, ChallengeHub users can search through challenges published by all teachers using the new _Challenge Universe_ feature in the teacher dashboard.
 Find a challenge you like?
 You can easily import it into your library and be ready to use it in a course, or amend the contents to customise it for your needs.